Lessons disguised as hard knocks

 Not all moves abroad and adventures end in big success stories.
 Some grind us through painful lessons in the international school of hard knocks.

 The icing on these lessons is that these are learnt in exotic places.
-In foreign strange languages, on tanned skinned while eating excessive amounts of Italian ice cream.
-Hence these lessons earn buckets of kudos more than if you’d learned them at home on the sofa.
+In foreign strange languages, all while eating excessive amounts of ice cream.
+So in theory, these lessons earn buckets more kudos than lessons learned at home on the sofa.

 The Big Farewell